 guaranteed impressions is the ads block located beneath the search results on the first page.

-The budget forecast relies on statistics on all the ads displayed for the specific keywords during the last 30 days.
-However, the number of competing ads, their bids and CTR may change in the course of the new advertising campaign.
+The budget forecast relies on statistics of all ads displayed for those specific keywords during the last 28 days.
+However, the number of competing ads, their bids, and quality coefficients may change in the course of any new advertising campaigns.

-Your ads' CTR depends on the appeal of the heading and text of your ad, as well as on how well they match the user query.
+Your ads' CTR depends on the appeal of your ad's heading and text, as well as on how well they match the user query.
 Different ads' CTR for the same keyword may vary significantly.
-The higher an ad’s CTR value, the more clicks are generated by it, and the lower the price for guaranteed placement and the 1st position.
+The higher an ad’s CTR, the more clicks generated by it, and the lower the price for guaranteed placement and the 1st position.